-Category of fraud Description Theft/loss of card The fraudster uses a payment card obtained as a result of a loss or a thief.
+Category of fraud Description Theft/loss of card The fraudster uses a payment card obtained as a result of loss or theft.
 Card not received The card has been intercepted during its sending between the issuer and the legitimate holder.
-This origin type is close to loss or thief.
+This origin type is close to loss or theft.
 However, it is different to the extent that the holder can less easily notice that a fraudster has a card which belongs to him/her and that he exploits vulnerabilities specific to card sending processes.
 Falsified or counterfeit An authentic payment card is falsified by modification of magnetic card data, embossing or programming data; a counterfeited card is made from data collected by the fraudster.
-Stolen card number or non-assigned card number - The card number of a holder is collected without him knowing it or created by random card number generators and is used in distance selling. - Use of a consistent PAN (Personal Account Number) but non assigned to a holder and generally used in distance selling.
+Stolen card number or - The card number of a holder is collected without him knowing it or non-assigned card number created by random card number generators and is used in distance selling.

+- Use of a PAN (Personal Account Number) that is coherent but non assigned to a holder and is generally used in distance selling.